Submissions

 Fees:

 All journal articles are available free of charge from the date of publication.
 There is no pre-publication author fee.
-Open-access articles are freely downloadable, readable, and downloadable by anyone worldwide.
+Open-access articles are freely downloadable and readable by anyone worldwide.

 Submission Preparation Checklist